dbrgn/shtcx-rs/README.md

 The Sensirion SHTCx series offers low-power high-precision digital temperature and humidity sensors that communicate over the I²C bus.

+The SHTWx series uses the same protocol, but in a wafer-level chip-scale package (WLCSP).

 ## Status